-Wake up bright and early and head to the farmer’s market at the Ferry Building.
+Wake up bright and early and head to the farmer's market at the Ferry Building.
 There are close to 100 food stalls.
-You can grab breakfast at Acme, Craftsman and Wolves, or Della Fattoria while you do some picnic shopping for lunch.
+You can grab breakfast at Acme, Craftsman & Wolves, or Della Fattoria while you do some picnic shopping for lunch.

 Whichever spot you choose, once you’ve got all your lunch goodies packed, you’ve digested your breakfast and finished your Blue Bottle coffee, head over to Dolores Park for a picnic with an amazing view of the city.
 This park embodies San Francisco's spirit, people-watching is the best activity you can do here, and there is not a shortage of interesting.

 For dessert while leaving the park head to Bi-Rite Creamery.
 Rich, creamy, cold ice cream in unique flavors, it is a San Francisco institution.